 TCRT bought Walker’s St. Louis Park line in November 1906 and made it a part of the Minneapolis and St. Paul Suburban Company.
-TCRT also bought a line that went to Robbinsdale, and since both went to Hopkins and Hopkins was being served by the Como-Hopkins line, the St. Louis Park segment to Hopkins was torn up in 1906-7.
+It is speculated that since both went to Hopkins and Hopkins was being served by the Como-Hopkins (then the Excelsior) line, the St. Louis Park segment to Hopkins was discontinued and the tracks were torn up in 1906-07.

 An article in the Journal dated November 2, 1913, indicated that when T.B.
-Walker’s electric line was sold to TCRT in 1905/06, there was the expectation that there would be a 5 cent fare into the city, and when that happened, the village would develop as a manufacturing suburb and residence district.
+Walker’s St. Louis Park electric line was sold to TCRT in 1905/06, there was the expectation that there would be a 5 cent fare into the City, and when that happened, the Village would develop as a manufacturing suburb and residence district.
 The article also mentioned the Dan Patch line, then under construction, which would carry freight as well as passengers.
 “Until such time it was felt that it would be at least a drawback against bringing in settlements and improvements.
 Under these circumstances, the Park has lain dormant until the present time.”

-On November 22, 1954, the Village ordered the damaged waiting station at Wooddale and W. Lake removed.
+On November 22, 1954, the Village ordered the damaged waiting station at Walker and W. Lake Street removed.